Permafrost/TundraTN/SERVICES.md

   logged in the Trading Networks Activity Log.
 * `$message` is an optional diagnostic detailed message to be automatically logged in the Trading Networks Activity Log.
+* `$status.done` is an optional user status to be set on the document after processing has completed successfully.

 ---